komolion/komolionfund.org/_projects/combating_fgm.md

 Pokot, Kenya.
 In 2016 alone, [45 young women went through this ceremony](https://www.youtube.com/watch?v=yGBTKKyyYiI).
 A [second ceremony](https://www.youtube.com/watch?v=Sne4eb4xemU) was held in 2017, and a third in 2019.
 We hope to hold one every other year.

-### 2019 Alternative Rite of Passage Ceremony
-A third ceremony was held in 2019, with attendance from 47 girls and 33 boys, as well as key members of the community and government officials.
-We plan to continue these ceremonies every other year to encourage girls to be focused, determined, dedicated, and courageous in their pursuit of education and a better life.